pdsink/pdsink/docs/README.md

 You are recommended to set the log writer record size to 256 bytes, and have 512 extra stack size in all places where the log writer is invoked.
 The log buffer is circular, and 10K is usually a good choice to see enough of the last messages.

+For the log reader, it's worth setting the message buffer to 256 bytes.
+If batching is implemented, use a batch size of 1-4K.
+Batching is useful if you have burst writes.
+Sending fewer big blocks via USB VCOM is much faster than many small ones.

 These recommendations are not strict, just a starting point.
 Adjust for your project if needed.